LogicalTrust/meltdown/README.md

     00000010  63 72 65 74 21 00                                 |cret!.|
     00000016

-To leak data from user or kernelspace:
+To leak data from the userspace or the kernelspace:

     akat1@netbsd-dev ~ $ nm /netbsd | grep "B hostname$"
     ffffffff815a9fa0 B hostname